intercom/intercom-php/README.md

 Requires PHP 5.6 or above.

 This library uses [HTTPPlug](https://github.com/php-http/httplug) as HTTP client.
-HTTP Plug is an abstraction that allows this library to support many different HTTP Clients.
+HTTPPlug is an abstraction that allows this library to support many different HTTP Clients.
 Therefore, you need to provide it with an adapter for the HTTP library you prefer.
 You can find the available adapters [here](http://docs.php-http.org/en/latest/clients.html).
-The example below assumes you use Guzzle6 as your HTTP library, but you can replace it with any adapter that you prefer.
+This documentation assumes you use the Guzzle6 Client, but you can replace it with any adapter that you prefer.

 The recommended way to install intercom-php is through [Composer](https://getcomposer.org):